oVitorio-ac/PyLoremGen/README.md

 - **Random Words Generation:** Create a string of random words using the `words` method, allowing customization of the number of words.

 - **Shopping List Generation:** Quickly generate a shopping list with randomly selected items using the `shopping_list` method.

+- **PDF Generation:** Create PDF documents with Lorem Ipsum content using the `PDFGenerator` class.
+You can specify the number of pages and choose whether to include a cover page.

 ---